 Bachelor of Architecture, Rhode Island School of Design

-George Guarino III has previously worked at Skidmore Owings & Merrill and Solomon Cordwell Buenz.
+George Guarino III has previously worked at Skidmore Owings & Merrill (SOM) and Solomon Cordwell Buenz (SCB).
 Prior to graduating, George participated in the management and design of multiple community-engaged design projects and served as Editor-in-Chief of CRIT, the internationally distributed publication of the American Institute of Architecture Students.
 He believes that an intimate knowledge of codes, regulations, and entitlements is a powerful tool for the architect and is key to regularly executing quality design.

 Bachelor of Architecture, Syracuse University

 Tim Barton is a land use practitioner specializing in zoning and historic preservation issues.
 Tim has extensive government experience through his work with the City of Chicago.
 He was directly involved in updating the comprehensive Chicago Zoning Code revisions in 2004.
 He also worked with the Zoning Board of Appeals, reviewing hundreds of cases involving such matters as taverns, public places of amusements, drive-throughs, commercial parking facilities, and nonconforming signs.
 Tim was also the director of research for the Commission on Chicago Landmarks where he oversaw the landmark designation of historic buildings and districts.

 In his current practice, Tim has continued to work on cases before the Zoning Board of Appeals, providing expert testimony on zoning uses.
 He has also provided technical advice for lawsuits involving eminent domain and environmental nuisance issues; consulted on National Park Service rehabilitation standards for hotels in the Loop and River North area.